-The Carpenter’s Chapel
+The Carpenter’s Chapel at The Bield

 Here, we invite all to share reading the liturgy round the Chapel so that everyone has a sense of belonging.
 We sing together, acapella, and all may join in.
 If some need to be silent during the services we leave them in peace as the rest of us continue, carrying them as part of the body of Christ with us.

 Tuesday, Wednesday and Thursday